pentestpartners/mykali/README.md

 All you have to do is keep the **config.json** up to date with your desired configuration and you can run it quickly and easily on other boxes to get them up to scratch.

+So far it has the capability to:

+- Set up the **/etc/apt/sources.list** to check a source is configured
+- Fully update and upgrade Kali
+- Install a user configured list of packages
+- Clone a user configured set of git repositories to a folder (such as /opt)
+- Run install commands on those repositories (such as pip install, install.sh etc)

+There's also a roadmap of upcoming features at the bottom of the readme.
+Feel free to create issues for bugs/suggestions or and pull requests are welcome.

-## Configuration
+# Configuration

-The idea here is you have a google drive/dropbox/git repository with your dotfiles etc. and a **config.json**.
-You can then run the tool, point at that directory and it will configure the Kali box accordingly.
+The idea here is you have a google drive/dropbox/git/whatever repository with your dotfiles etc. and a **config.json**.
+On a fresh build you can then grab that repository, clnoe this tool and then run it, pointing at that directory and it will configure the Kali box accordingly.

 TODO explain config.json